carlesnunez/lighthouse-gh-reporter/README.md

 # Lighthouse report manager

-> The configurable lighthouse github reporter
+> The configurable Lighthouse GitHub reporter

 ## Motivation

 Nowadays benchmark our websites is a fact.
-Each day google change it's algorithm being more strict and asking us to develop our websites in a more performant and clever way.
+Each day Google change it's algorithm being more strict and asking us to develop our websites in a more performant and clever way.

-To have a view about our websites performance we have lighthouse...
-But lighthouse is not a tool that connects us with github by itself.
+To have a view about our websites performance we have Lighthouse...
+But Lighthouse is not a tool that connects us with GitHub by itself.
 This is why I created `lighthouse-github-reporter`.

 ## Installation